spolanski/CoFEA/docs/index.md

 You can also find us on the social media like [LinkedIn](https://www.linkedin.com/company/cofea-initiative) and [Twitter](https://twitter.com/_CoFEA_).

 # License
-Any technical content created for the purpose of the CoFEA Initiative is licencsed under Creative Commons BY-NC-SA 4.0 license.
+Any technical content created for the purpose of the CoFEA Initiative is licensed under Creative Commons BY-NC-SA 4.0 license.
 In simple terms, one can share and adapt the content under two conditions:
 - if content is shared in any form one must give appropriate credit to CoFEA Initiative,
 - one must not redistribute the content commercially.